promueva/maude-opinion-model/README.md

   and the executable rewrite rule `step`.
 - `ex-vaccines`: Example of the social system in [this paper](./paper.pdf)
-- `ex-vacc-dgroot`, `ex-vacc-hybrid` and `ex-vacc-gossip`: Instantiation of the framework with the De Groot, Hybrid and Gossip models.
+- `ex-vacc-dgroot`, `ex-vacc-hybrid` and `ex-vacc-gossip`: Instantiation of the framework with the DeGroot, Hybrid and Gossip models.
 Some results of the analyses can be found in the end of these files.
 - `formula.quates`: The QuaTEx formulas used for stochastic analysis.
+- `ex-vacc-dgroot-ext-paper` and `ex-vacc-dgroot-ext.maude`:  Analysis with
+  DeGroot model extended with different cognitive biases
+- `ex-vacc-silence-spi-mem.maude` and `ex-vacc-silence-spi.maude` case studies
+  using the  Silence Spiral model (memoryless and history-dependent versions).